ersanchez/notes/git-without-github.md

     done.

 Ok, now we are ready to start cloning the bare repository named `script-repo.git`.

+I have some very important points to make about this `script-repo.git` later on in this note.
+Please read on.

 ### Task: Clone Bare Repository From Server to Laptop